trappar/bitwig-api-stubs/README.md

 A manual conversion of the Bitwig Control Surface Scripting API into javascript method stubs complete with JSDoc.
 If you're working on any controller scripts this should be super helpful to you!

 ### IMPORTANT!
 **This is not finished!** Some parts are missing.
 If you download this now, check back later to see if I've made more progress.
+That said, even with the current omissions (detailed in the Known Issues section), what I've done so far is quite worth using.

 **Report any issues you find!** Report issues however is easiest for you...
 + [Here on GitHub](https://github.com/trappar/bitwig-api-stubs/issues)